 Historic orchards at Wightwick Manor

 The orchards are a great place to have a picnic in the gardens at Wightwick.
-In the springtime, smell the honey-scented blossom, take shade under the branches in the summer and marvel at the colours in the autumn.
+In the springtime, smell the honey-scented blossom, take shade under the branches in the summer and marvel at the array of colours in the autumn.

 With over 52 varieties, you are sure to find your favourite